aviabird/angularspree/README.md

 ## Development server with Service Worker
 Run `npm run build--prod` to build in production with service worker pre-cache and then `npm run static-serve` to serve.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.

 ## Build with Service Worker

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `npm run build--prod` for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).